qonto/standards-insights/README.md

       - ruby-projects
 ```

-Normally all the files of a project are evaluated.
+When `apply-to-files` is set to true all the files of a project are evaluated.
 But if you want to evaluate only some files, you can do so by setting `apply-to-files` to true and `files-pattern` to the pattern of the files you want to evaluate.
 The configuration example above will execute the `paseto-migration-check` check on all the files matching the `files-pattern` pattern.
 Therefore there will be one check result per file.
 Only for certain rules makes sense to apply them at file level.
 Check the `doc/rules` for more information.
 For assigning ownership to a file, we support [CODEOWNERS](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners) file parsing.
 If the project has a CODEOWNERS file, the ownership will be extracted and added to the file labels.
 If it's not the case, the owner will be extracted as usual according to the provider.

 If you navigate in a Golang project (for example, the Standards Insights repository itself) and run `standards-insights run --config config.yaml`, you will get: